dataledgerlabs/TxGuard/README.md

 - **Integration Capabilities**: Provide a system for syncing with existing systems.

 - **Documentation & Training**: Supply comprehensive user guides and training sessions.

-- **User Management & Access Control for Phase 2**: Leverage Qubic address-based identity with role-based permissions**_._**

-- **Future-Proofing for Phase 2**: Design architecture to support predictive analytics scalability.

-- **Compliance Features for Phase 2**: Plan for AML/KYT checks and reporting capabilities.

 <br>